 Keep in mind that the annulal membership fees are very modest and cover little more than the basic insurance costs.
 Most of the daily running costs are covered by the daily attendance fees, which you don't incur if you don't attend.

-The Shed is entirely self-funded.
+The Shed is self-funded.
 A substantial proportion of our income comes from the members themselves through annual membership and daily attendance fees.
-We also recieve some income from work carried out at the Shed, including some sub-contract work, fees for ocassional courses, sale of surplus equipment and ad-hoc repair jobs done for members of the public.
+We also recieve some income from work carried out at the Shed, including some sub-contract work and sale of surplus equipment.
+We also do ad-hoc repair jobs for members of the public, who often make a donation in appreciation of the work done..

 The Shed has use of a facility owned by the Blue Mountains City Council, for which it is very grateful.
 In return, the Shed members maintain and improve the building, which has some historical significance to the local community.
 The Shed also insures the building.